munin-monitoring/muninlite/README.md

 # MuninLite

-MuninLite is a single Bourne Shell script that implements the Munin protocoll as well as some Linux specific plugins.
-The motivation for developing MuninLite was to provide a simple Munin Node, using inetd on systems without a full featured Perl and/or bash or a busybox system.
+MuninLite is a standalone shell script that implements the Munin protocol and contains a few basic plugins out of the box.

+It can run as an inetd-based service over TCP or a simple executable script communicating via stdin/stdout.
+The latter does not require root privileges.

 # Project scope